 This flag is set on a zero-to-one transition of the XOSC32K Ready bit in the Status register (PCLKSR.XOSC32KRDY) and will generate an interrupt request if INTENSET.XOSC32KRDY is one.
-Writing a zero to this bit has no effect.

 Writing a one to this bit clears the XOSC32K Ready interrupt flag.